Time of Troubles: Vasili IV Shuisky

-On 19 May 1606, Shuiskii's coconspirators met at his townhouse, planning his assumption of power, and then proceeded to Red Square where he was proclaimed tsar.
+On 19 May 1606, Shuiskii's co-conspirators met at his townhouse, planning his assumption of power, and then proceeded to Red Square where he was proclaimed tsar.
 According to Dunning, "The narrowness of the group supporting him, his reputation as a liar, his act of regicide, his hasty seizure of power without the approval of a zemsky sobor, and his lack of any serious effort to gain the support of the common people all combined to undermine Tsar Vasilii's credibility and to destabilize his reign from the outset."
 Referred to as the "boyar-tsar", Shuiskii had himself crowned on 1 June, he then stripped Filaret Romanov of his office.
-Yet, Mikhail Molchanov escaped the assassination plot, fleeing to Putivl, where he conspired with Grigorii Shakhovskoi to initiate the Bolotnikov rebellion.
+Yet, Mikhail Molchanov escaped the assassination plot, fleeing to Putivl, where he conspired with Grigory Shakhovskoy to initiate the uprising of Bolotnikov.

 According to Dunning, "Both before and during the siege of Moscow, Bolotnikov had written to Prince Shakhovskoi in Putvil urging him to find Tsar Dmitri and bring him to Moscow.
 Unable to comply, Shakhovskoi instead at some point made contact with the large group of cossacks on the southern frontier who were headed by the self-styled 'Tsarevich Petr,' the mythical son of Tsar Fedor Ivanovich who had supposedly been hidden from the evil Boris Godunov as a child and had grown up in obscurity.
 Shakhovskoi knew perfectly well that no such person existed, but he nevertheless invited Petr and his cossacks to hurry to Putivl to help restore Tsar Dmitrii to the throne."
 Shakhovskoi told Petr, that in the absence of Tsar Dmitri's arrival, "Petr could be tsar, since he was the true born son of Feodor Ivanovich and therefore the lawful heir to the realm."
 Tsarevich Petr was in reality Ilia Korovin, the illegitimate son of a Murom woman and the cobbler Ivan Korovin.
 In January 1607, Petr left Putivl for Tula with an army of 30,000.
 In May, Bolotnikov retreated to Tula following the siege of Kaluga.
 In June, Tsar Vasilii started the four-month siege of Tula.

 In July 1607, a new impostor, False Dmitry II, came forward as the heir.
-According to Dunning, "At some point, the emissary from Tsarevich Petr and Bolotnikov, Ivan Zarutskii, stepped forward, also 'recognized' the tsar, and presented him with letters from the Tula leadership."
+According to Dunning, "At some point, the emissary from Tsarevich Petr and Bolotnikov, Ivan Zarutsky, stepped forward, also 'recognized' the tsar, and presented him with letters from the Tula leadership."
 On 11 October, False Dmitrii's army occupied Kozelsk.
 Tula had surrendered the day before, after the Tsar's army dammed the Upa, flooding Tula.
 Amongst those captured were Bolotnikov and Tsarevich Petr.
-Shakhovskoi and Iurii Bezzubtsev also were captured, but escaped, joining the "second false Dmitrii."
+Shakhovskoi and Yury Bezzubtsev also were captured, but escaped, joining the "second false Dmitrii".
 However, Tsarevich Petr was tortured and publicly hanged outside Moscow, while Bolotnikov was executed in Kargopol.